 top of page

 Alpine skiing was included for the first time in Garmisch-Partenkirchen 1936, in a Combined format (Downhill and Slalom), with events for both Men and Women.
 This was the last time the Summer and Winter Olympics were held in the same country in the same year.
 Controversy arose immediately when the IOC declared that ski instructors could not compete in the Olympic Games because they were professionals.
 Austrian and Swiss skiers boycotted the events and refused to compete at the games.
+As a result, the IOC withdrew skiing from the next Games, scheduled for 1940.

 Both Downhills were run on Kreuzjoch and the two Slalom races at Gudiberg.
 Franz Pfnür and